VladPrytula/funcan_rl/Week 1/Day 2.md

 ### **III.
 Computational Illustration: Verifying MCT Numerically**

 To build intuition for the Monotone Convergence Theorem, we construct a concrete sequence of functions and verify numerically that the limit of integrals equals the integral of the limit.
+We begin with a continuous example for numerical clarity and computational simplicity.
+In Appendix A (Day_2_Appendix_Numerical_Lebesgue.md), we confront the pathological discontinuous case where Riemann integration categorically fails, demonstrating the true power of Lebesgue integration.

 **Example 1.3 (A Monotonically Converging Sequence).** Consider the functions on $[0,1]$:
 $$